sindhupriya-madala/TinyApp/README.md

   As a twitter reader, I want to be able to visit sites via shortened links, so that I can read interesting content.

-  * When I visit a short link Then I am redirected to the page corresponding to the short URL's original URL
+  * When I visit a short link Then I am redirected to the page corresponding to the short URL's original URL.